 Children with Asperger's exhibit various challenging behaviors.
 Therapeutic and educational strategies can be beneficial, and training is favorable for assisting the child in recognizing troublesome behaviors (Klin & Volkmar, 1995).
-Setting appropriate limits in dealing with problematic behaviors such as obsessive-behavior, excessive interrupting, or any other disruptive behaviors can also be very effective.
-Moreover, because a child with Asperger's Disorder may require assistance with making safe and appropriate choices, behavior management techniques teach the child how to consider alternatives or the actions of their choices (Klin & Volkmar).
+Setting appropriate limits in dealing with problematic behaviors such as obsessive behavior, excessive interrupting, or any other disruptive behavior can also be very effective.
+Moreover, because a child with Asperger's Disorder may require assistance with making safe and appropriate choices, behavior management techniques teach the child how to consider alternative actions (Klin & Volkmar).